Sceptre-Sec/MyDFIR-Microsoft-SOC-Challenge/README.md

 | [Sentinel Brute Force Investigation](./Sentinel-BruteForce-Investigation/README.md) | Analysed a brute-force attack using KQL in Sentinel, created an incident, report and workbook dashboard. |

 ---

-## What This Repo Represents
-This is more than just notes — it’s a record of my learning process, my mistakes, and my wins along the way.
-It shows how much you can achieve when curiosity meets structure and a great community.

----

-*Learning never stops — and with MyDFIR, it feels like we’re just getting started.*